Signs of a Failing Alternator

 If your car is showing any of the signs above, such as slow-moving windows or windscreen wipers, or you suspect the electronics aren’t working properly, it’s a great idea to have the alternator tested.

-A professional mechanic that is experienced in working with alternators will have the diagnostic tools required to test the alternator.
+A professional technician that is experienced in working with alternators will have the diagnostic tools required to test the alternator.

 What happens when a car alternator dies?